adnammit/notes/security.md

 * reflected XSS
 	- an attacker gives a user a URL with an XSS payload
 		* a payload might be included in a URL query string
-		* the url can be distributed via social media or posting it publically (it can be obscured with a bit.ly etc
+		* the url can be distributed via social media or posting it publicly (it can be obscured with a bit.ly etc
 	- the user clicks through the link to the website using the URL with the XSS payload
 		* the XSS is then "reflected" back to the user
 		* the XSS can access the data in the user's cookies (auth cookies, say) and exfiltrate that data back to the attacker